straticjs/stratic-post-to-json-data/README.md

 [Gulp][1] plugin to take a Vinyl file with [Stratic][2] post information (for example, something that's been parsed with [`stratic-parse-header`][3]) and make the file contents JSON describing the post.
 This is particularly useful when paired with something like [`gulp-jade-template`][4].

+## DEPRECATED

+This module is deprecated - its design is flawed so I've stopped maintaining it.
+Use [gulp-attach-to-template](https://github.com/strugee/gulp-attach-to-template) instead.

 ## Installation

     npm install stratic-post-to-json-data